 - Measure the hemoglobin level.

 - Determine the number of immature red blood cells.
-The marrow can shed immature blood cells in an effort to compensate for the anemia.
+The marrow can shed immature blood cells to compensate for the anemia.

-Your doctor may order tests to check for the presence of blood in the stool.
+Your doctor may order tests to check for blood in the stool.
 This identifies the anemia that results from the loss of blood.
-Other blood tests verify anemia resulting from a lack of iron or certain vitamins in your diet.
+Other blood tests verify anemia resulting from a lack of iron or specific vitamins in your diet.

 Other tests will depend on the suspected cause of your hemolytic anemia.

 The duration of hemolytic anemia depends on its cause.